Mission & History

 • Check out the latest CATF news and press by clicking here.

 CATF’s commitment to new work is an annual festival of new plays by American playwrights, most often premieres or second or third productions.
-CATF invites you to thinkfive as it again offers FIVE new plays in rotating repertory.
+CATF invites you to celebrate the Summer of SIX, by seeing all six plays in rotating repertory.
 CATF focuses on plays that deal with contemporary issues that boldly challenge and entertain audiences.

 The Contemporary American Theater Festival, an independent 501(c)3 nonprofit, is hosted on the campus of Shepherd University (Dr. Mary J.C.
 Hendrix, President), a public liberal arts institution founded in 1871, and located in historic Shepherdstown, West Virginia.
 Situated along the banks of the Potomac River, and just 70 miles north of Washington, DC, and west of Baltimore, MD, Shepherdstown is a mixture of metropolitan thought and rustic ambience.
 Drawing on populations of Northern Virginia, western and suburban Maryland, DC, and Baltimore, 60% of CATF’s audience comes from outside the State of West Virginia.
 The CATF season is truly America’s newest plays in West Virginia’s oldest town.
 (Join CATF in celebrating Shepherdtown’s 250th anniversary in 2012.)